vtereso/paper_pete/README.md

 I have tested this by using `go run main.go` within the project directory.
 In order to run this against different directories.
 In order to test this against other repositories, run `go install`, get into the working directory/path that you want to execute this program against and then execute `paper_pete`.

 From the time I started development, I recognized that testing was going to be very different from traditional unit testing because having to deal with files doesn't lend itself to using testing tables as traditionally.
-Since I am just about at time, I will make a test for `WalkDirectory` and ensure that the exoected `map[string]struct{}` has the expected values when run against this repository.
+Since I am just about at time, I will make a test for `WalkDirectory` and ensure that the expected `map[string]struct{}` matches the actual values when run against this repository.

 As a further improvement, I would further tune the regex as it does not support packages that are commented out within the import blob.